 Elexacaftor alone or in combination with tezacaftor and ivacaftor has not been studied in subjects with severe hepatic impairment (Child-Pugh Class C, score 10-15).
-Following multiple doses of elexacaftor, tezacaftor and ivacaftor for 10 days, subjects with moderately impaired hepatic function (Child-Pugh Class B, score 7 to 9) had an approximately 25% higher AUC and a 12% higher C{max} for elexacaftor, 20% higher AUC but similar C{max} for tezacaftor, and a 1.5-fold higher AUC and a 10% higher C{max} for ivacaftor compared with healthy subjects matched for demographics.
+Following multiple doses of elexacaftor, tezacaftor and ivacaftor for 10 days, subjects with moderately impaired hepatic function (Child-Pugh Class B, score 7 to 9) had 25% higher AUC and 12% higher C{max} for elexacaftor, 73% higher AUC and 70% higher C{max} for M23-elexacaftor, 36% higher AUC and 24% higher C{max} for combined elexacaftor and M23-elexacaftor, 20% higher AUC but similar C{max} for tezacaftor, and a 50% higher AUC and 10% higher C{max} for ivacaftor compared with healthy subjects matched for demographics.